 Maryland Student Page Program

-Seniors, who are at least 16 years old and are legal residents of the State of Maryland are eligible to apply for the student page program at the Maryland State House in Annapolis, MD.
+Seniors who are at least 16 years old and are legal residents of the State of Maryland are eligible to apply for the student page program at the Maryland State House in Annapolis, MD.
 Exhibit an interest in state government and history, have a social security number, an average or above average scholastic record, a record of good conduct (be competent, reliable and courteous) are qualities considered.
-For additional information, contact Ms. Katie C. Rossini, student leadership coordinator, at 301-444-8620 or Katie_C_Rossini@mcpsmd.org.
+For additional information, contact Mrs. Shella Cherry, Student Leadership Coordinator, at 240-314-1039 or Shella_B_Cherry@mcpsmd.org.

 Students Seeking Employment

 Many students choose to balance their academics and community service with part-time, paid jobs.
 To become familiar with federal regulations dictating restrictions on working teenagers, visit the Department of Labor Website.
-For help with job readiness, job placement and retention skills, check out Snag A Job, or Student Jobs with the Federal Government.
+For help with job readiness, job placement and retention skills, check out Snag, Glassdoor or Student Jobs with the Federal Government.